Best Practices for Streamlining Credential Management

 Summary: Less about method and more about system

-Returning to the theme of this blog, authentication security indeed is reliant on the management across the entire lifecycle of end users, authenticators, and credentials.
+Returning to the main analysis theme, authentication security indeed is reliant on the management across the entire lifecycle of end users, authenticators, and credentials.
 To be successful, the system must at least balance the requirements for rigorous security with IT efficiency needs while imposing minimum to no end user friction.
 The ideal system would in fact attain both goals simultaneously.
 And, this system will enable the next round of innovations in authentication.

 Learn More